sourcegraph/about/handbook/engineering/security/index.md

 **Medium changes**

-Medium changes operate on the same principle as small changes, with the exception of the team not submitting code changes.
+Medium changes operate on the same principle as small changes, except that the code owner is always the one driving it.
 These changes also include a documented test plan for validation of the security change.

 **Large changes**